-7 Optimal Intention Reconsideration
+Optimal Intention Reconsideration

 - Kinny and Georgeff's experimentally investigated effectiveness of intention reconsideration strategies.

 - Two different types of reconsideration strategy were used:

 - bold agents

 never pause to reconsider intentions, and

 - cautious agents

 stop to reconsider after every action.

 - Dynamism in the environment is represented by the rate of world change, $\gamma$ .

+- Experiments in the Tileword.